great-expectations/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/_install_gx/_local_installation.md

-import ReleaseVersionBox from '../../../components/versions/_gx_version_code_box.mdx'
+import ReleaseVersionBox from '../../../components/versions/_gx_version_code_box.mdx' import GxData from '../../_core_components/_data.jsx'

-GX 1.0 is a Python library and as such can be used with a local Python installation to access the functionality of GX through Python scripts.
+{GxData.product_name} is a Python library and as such can be used with a local Python installation to access the functionality of GX through Python scripts.

 ## Installation and setup